Light

 Kim Beil, Ph.D., is an art historian who teaches at Stanford University.
 Her book, Good Pictures: A History of Popular Photography (Stanford University Press, 2020) tracks 50 stylistic trends in the medium since the 19th century.
 Much of her research was drawn from vintage how-to manuals.
 Beil has also written about photography and climate change for The Atlantic, on screenshots for The Believer, Google streetview for Cabinet, and most recently, for The New York Times, about hiking 50 miles to track down a little-known Ansel Adams photograph in the High Sierra.
 She also writes about contemporary art and artists for ArtforumArt in AmericaBOMB, and Photograph magazines.

-Makeda Best is currently the Richard L. Menschel Curator of Photography and Interim Division Head of the Division of Modern and Contemporary Art at the Harvard Art Museums.
-In August 2023, she will join The Oakland Museum of California as the Deputy Director of Curatorial Affairs.
+Makeda Best, Ph.D., is currently the Deputy Director of Curatorial Affairs at the Oakland Museum of California (OMCA).
+Best comes to OMCA after serving at Harvard University Art Museums as Richard L. Menschel Curator of Photography since 2017, and previously as Assistant Professor of Visual Studies at California College of the Arts.
 Her exhibitions at the Harvard Art Museums include Devour the LandWar and American Landscape Photography Since 1970, Crossing Lines, Constricting Home: Displacement and Belonging in Contemporary ArtWinslow Homer: EyewitnessTime is Now: Photography and Social Change in James Baldwin’s America, and Please Stay Home: Darrel Ellis in Conversation with Wardell Milan and Leslie Hewitt.

 Beyond photography, Best conceived of the Museums’ curatorial ReFrame initiative, which aims to critically examine the museum and its collections.
 With Kevin Moore, she co-curated the 2022 FotoFocus Biennial exhibition, On the Line – Documents of Risk and Faith.
 Her current exhibition project with the Boston Athenaeum explores the world of the Boston-based abolitionist couple Lewis and Harriet Hayden.
 Best has contributed to multiple exhibition catalogues, journals, and scholarly publications.
 She co-edited Conflict, Identity, and Protest in American Art (2015).
 She is the author of Elevate the MassesAlexander Gardner, Photography and Democracy in 19th Century America.
 Her exhibition catalogue, Devour the Land: War and American Landscape Photography since 1970 (2022), was awarded the Photography Catalogue of the Year Award at the 2022 Paris Photo-Aperture PhotoBook Awards.

-Deborah Espinosa is an attorney-at-law and a visual storyteller-at-heart.
+Deborah Espinosa, M.A., J.D., is an attorney-at-law and a visual storyteller-at-heart.
 She serves as CENTER’s Director of Engagement.

 Deborah combines her legal and photographic training to collaborate and advocate with marginalized communities to bring little-known injustices into the light, both in the United States and in the global south, with the goal of legal and social reform.
 She is a We, Women artist, and her work has been exhibited in galleries and public venues in Chicago, New Orleans, New York City, San Francisco, and Seattle, as well as at the Canadian Museum for Human Rights.